Tips for Cleaning Your AC System

-With summer ending in Chelan and Wenatchee, now is a great time to get a head start on air conditioner maintenance.
+With summer winding down in Chelan and Wenatchee, now is an ideal time to get ahead on air conditioner maintenance.

-If you haven’t cleaned it recently, it could be blocked with mud and debris from your yard.
-This accumulation can limit your unit’s efficiency and cause it to malfunction.
-Or make it wear out sooner.
+If you haven’t taken care of it recently, it could be blocked with mud and yard waste.
+This buildup can decrease your unit’s efficiency and cause it to break down.
+Or make it wear out faster.

-We suggest having your air conditioning system professionally maintained every year.
+We suggest having your air conditioning system professionally tuned-up annually.
 Why?
-A clean unit can be more energy efficient, which could save you money on utility expenses.
+Clean equipment can be more energy efficient, which could save you money on utility bills.

-Consistent AC maintenance also helps our technicians spot and address small issues before they become expensive problems.
+Routine AC maintenance also helps our technicians discover and address minor issues before they turn into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing